inchiresolver/inchiresolver/README.rst

    :target: https://img.shields.io/github/license/inchiresolver/inchiresolver.svg

 Repository of the InChI Resolver project.
 This project is in an early prototype stage.
+The Docker images required for using the InChI Resolver project are available from `DockerHub <https://cloud.docker.com/u/inchiresolver/repository/list>`__ and automatically build by `CircleCi.com <https://cicle.ci>`_

 History
 -------

-The development of InChI Resolver project created `Chembience <https://chembience.com/>`_ (`GitHub repository <https://github.com/chembience/chembience>`_) as open-source spin-off project.
+The development of InChI Resolver project created `Chembience <https://chembience.com/>`_ (`GitHub repository <https://github.com/chembience/chembience>`_) as spin-off open-source project.
 As a Python-based platform, Chembience provides all infrastructure-related components (modern software delivery mechanism, web server, and database server) for the development of web-based (chemoinformatics) services.
 Chembience has been first released publicly in March 2018 and has since seen more than 10 releases.
-The InChI Resolver is now based on the developments bundled in Chembience.
+The InChI Resolver is now based on the developments which have been bundled in Chembience.

 Requirements